Climate and Average Weather Year Round in Florence Oregon, United States

 Based on the tourism score, the best time of year to visit Florence for warm-weather activities is from early July to late August.

-The warm season lasts for 3.3 months, from June 19 to September 28, with an average daily high temperature above 64°F. The hottest day of the year is August 18, with an average high of 67°F and low of 53°F.
+The warm season lasts for 3.3 months, from June 20 to September 29, with an average daily high temperature above 64°F. The hottest month of the year in Florence is August, with an average high of 67°F and low of 53°F.

-The cool season lasts for 3.2 months, from November 20 to February 28, with an average daily high temperature below 53°F. The coldest day of the year is December 22, with an average low of 41°F and high of 50°F.
+The cool season lasts for 3.2 months, from November 21 to February 28, with an average daily high temperature below 53°F. The coldest month of the year in Florence is December, with an average low of 41°F and high of 50°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.